garris/BackstopJS/README.md

 As a new user setting up tests for your project, you will be primarily concerned with these properties...

-**`id`** – The tag you want associated with your project files.
-It's useful to set this property for multiple projects with multiple configs but **it's required if you plan on sharing your reference files with teammates**.
-If you're not sharing with others then you can omit this property -- BackstopJS will auto-generate one for you based on your file system.
+**`id`** – Used for screenshot naming.
+Set this property when sharing reference files with teammates -- otherwise omit and BackstopJS will auto-generate one for you to avoid naming collisions with BackstopJS resources.

 **`viewports`** – An array of screen size objects your DOM will be tested against.
 Add as many as you like -- but add at least one.

 **`scenarios`** – This is where you set up your actual tests.
 The important sub properties are...

 - **`scenarios[n].label`** – Required.
-Used for screenshot naming.
+Also used for screenshot naming.
 - **`scenarios[n].url`** – Required.
 Tells BackstopJS what endpoint/document you want to test.
 This can be an absolute URL or local to your current working directory.

 ### Generating test bitmaps